-Plaid Cymru will invest more in our schools to employ more staff.
-By the end of our first term in office we will:
+Plaid Cymru would invest more in our schools to employ more staff.
+By the end of our first term in office we would:

 - Recruit and retain 4,500 extra teachers and specialist support staff.

 We would deliver a three-year budget for education so that schools and further education settings can better plan and utilise their resources, whilst making sure that funding reaches the frontline in an effective and timely manner, moving away from specific grants, and last-minute allocations.
 The extra funding we have allocated would allow schools more capacity for curriculum development and special projects.

 We would bear down on unnecessary administration and bureaucracy, produce a more effective use of resources and streamline the so-called ‘middle tier’ between schools and Welsh Government, including local authorities, education consortia, universities, Estyn, WJEC, and Qualifications Wales.